sassoftware/sas-wsm/README.md

 2) Define SAS services to start.
 In the function Start-SAS, set a list of Windows Services you wish to control, following the tag #DEFINE-VARIABLE.
 3) Define the location of the SAS Configuration Directory.
 In the function Check-WebAppServer-Ready, set this location on the line tagged #DEFINE-VARIABLE.

-Detailed setup documentation will be provided in a future release.
+Detailed setup documentation is provided in the file **SAS-wsmConfigurationGuide.pdf**.

 ### Running